nrfconnect/sdk-nrf/doc/nrf/protocols/zigbee/configuring.rst

     This backend is enabled by default.
   * :kconfig:option:`CONFIG_ZBOSS_TRACE_USB_CDC_LOGGING` - USB CDC serial.

-  To specify the serial device, you will need to set the ``ncs,zboss-trace-uart`` choice in Devicetree like this:
+  To specify the serial device, you need to set the ``ncs,zboss-trace-uart`` choice in devicetree like this:

   .. code-block:: devicetree